-How Does San Matteo County in Northern California Differ from Other California Counties Reading DUI Charges?
+How Does San Mateo County in Northern California Differ from Other California Counties Reading DUI Charges?

 Interviewer: Today we’re going to be talking about San Mateo County.
 Give us an overview on this county and how it differentiates itself from the other counties regarding DUI charges?